 The course is obviously the selling point, but it's really just part of what makes up Blog Growth Engine.
 You're also joining a community and mentorship program…

-Plus… it's Facebook, and if I could be on it less, I would.
+Plus… it's Facebook, and if I could be Facebook less, I would.

-With that said, it serves its purpose.
-You can interact with the community and ask questions, which, from what I've seen during my time there, are answered promptly… often as a Loom video.
+Although the Blog Growth Engine Facebook Group still exists and has served its purpose, Skool does a better job of allowing you to interact with the community and ask questions, which, from what I've seen during my time there, are answered promptly… often as a Loom video.

 One-on-One Coaching Calls (Unlimited)